 A new survey conducted by The Good Food Institute and Kelton Global highlighted the market potential for alternative seafood products.
+Plant-based seafood market is expected to reach $1.3 billion in 2031 growing at a CAGR of 42.3 percent between 2022 and 2031.
 The niche market of plant-based seafood is well-positioned to expand and has great success due to its NUTRITIONAL, FUNCTIONAL, and ENVIRONMENTAL benefits.

 In the past few years, millions of people have transitioned to eating a more plant-based diet which is reflected by the growth in sales within the plant-based meat and dairy markets.
 Whether families decided to make this change due to ethical reasons, to improve their health, or to contribute to a more sustainable environment, the success of plant-based foods demonstrates a shift in American ideology within the food industry.